 300 series: Resort Wear and Maxi dresses

-I value all your requests and want to produce the patterns which you enjoy wearing.
 Many of the designs are longtime favorites of the locals.
-They are classic, graceful styles which can look completely different when made in various fabrics.
-I have seen #101 look so soft and feminine, made in a white eyelet.
-The same dress, sewn in red and yellow Hawaiian print with two-color ruffles at the hem, looked positively fiery!!
+They are classic, graceful styles which can look completely different when made in various fabrics. #101 looks so soft and feminine made in a white eyelet.
+The same dress, sewn in red and yellow Hawaiian print with two-color ruffles at the hem, looks positively fiery!!

-Many of my patterns can be shortened to midi or knee length for running about town, or to tunic length for wearing over some cute capris. #105 and #309 work especially well for this.
-I have seen the #200 style on a Paris runway in Fall 2009 in a knee length, worn off the shoulder with a self belt.
+Many of the patterns can be shortened to midi or knee length for running about town, or to tunic length for wearing over some cute capris. #105 and #309 work especially well for this.
+The #200 style appeared on a Paris runway in Fall 2009 as knee length, worn off the shoulder with a self belt.
+Every year this style shows up in the runway shows in a slightly different form.
 The Spring 2011 Paris fashion preview showed the Japanese jacket style of #230 in flowing silk chiffon in several lengths.

-Porch Swing: On its way now!
+Porch Swing: The Porch Swing series develops a soft and easy sitting-on-a-porch- swing theme.
 Easy-sew, easy-wearing soft dressing perfect for sipping sweet tea and relaxing.

-Working Ranch: This series is coming soon.
-This group was inspired by a ready-to-wear project I recently completed.
+Working Ranch: The Working Ranch series is primarily shirts, based on Victoria’s experiences working on a sheep ranch.
+This group was inspired by a ready-to-wear project, recently completed.
 These are real cowboy and cowgirl shirts designed to look good while doing real work.
 Some are more Western and some are more Paniolo (Hawaiian cowboy).
 All are for living from the heart.